 - Work with the Law Camp directors and other staff to resolve conflicts and iron out difficulties with facilities, programs, presenters, site-visits, and students.
-Keep staff well informed of any issues/concerns as soon as they
+Keep staff well informed of any issues/concerns as soon as they; and

 Counselor Rules and Regulations:

-- Engage in or permit verbal or non-verbal put-downs of others or bull
+- Engage in or permit verbal or non-verbal put-downs of others or bully;

-- Invite personal friends, family, or visitors to attend any Law Camp activity or site.
+- Invite personal friends, family, or visitors to attend any Law Camp activity or site; or

-- Leave the site location for reasons unrelated to your specific responsibilities and
+- Leave the site location for reasons unrelated to your specific responsibilities.

-- A current law student at an accredited university or recently completed a law degree (within past 8 months prior to the start of the camp) or a former Law Camp Counselor.
+- The applicant must be a current law student at an accredited university or recently completed a law degree (within past 8 months prior to the start of the camp) or a former Law Camp Counselor;

-- Ability to work as a team member with other counselors, staff and board members.
+- The applicant must have the ability to work as a team member with other counselors, staff, and board members;

-- Experience working with high school children in a group
+- The applicant must have experience working with high school children in a group;

-- Proven leadership skills in supervising the activities of
+- The applicant must have proven leadership skills in supervising the activities of the campers;

-- Responsible, friendly, enthusiastic, patient and willing to
+- The applicant must be responsible, friendly, enthusiastic, patient and willing to assist the campers; and

-- Ability to walk and stand for long periods of time, i.e. 3-4 hours
+- The applicant must have the ability to walk and stand for long periods of time, i.e. 3-4 hours.